 If you have your heart set on a leather riser recliner but simply can’t afford it, then you should take a look at chairs that are upholstered in faux leather.
 These faux leather chairs aim to imitate the characteristics and visual appearance of leather at a fraction of the cost and there are two types that are used on recliners:

 PVC: PVC leather is a completely man-made product that uses polyvinyl chloride to coat polyester fibres.
 This is the cheaper option when it comes to faux leather.
 Some advantages of PVC are that it’s incredibly easy to clean and hard wearing.
 Visually it’s shinier than real leather and firmer to the touch.
-A great example of an excellent PVC recliner is the Dakota riser recliner.
+A great example of an excellent PVC recliner was the Dakota riser recliner.

 PU: PU leather is the other version of faux leather and is closer to the real thing in terms of visual appearance and physical characteristics.
 PU leather is made by taking fabric or shredded leather and treating it with polyurethane.
 The advantages of this material are that it has the suppleness and breathability of real leather for a lower price.